mans2singh/GettingAndCleaningDataProject/README.md

 #####4.
 Provide descriptive variable names using the **stringr** package
 * Extract the column names
-* Translate names into descriptive names
+* Translate names into descriptive names.
+Details of the translations are in the project's CodeBoook.md

 #####5.
 Create tidy data set with average for each variable for each activity and subject
 * Compute the mean using **dplyr** package